survivejs/webpack-book/manuscript/developing/01_getting_started.md

 * It's a good idea to use a locally installed version of webpack over a globally installed one.
 This way you can be sure of what version you are using.
 The local dependency also works in a Continuous Integration environment.
 * Webpack provides a command line interface through the *webpack-cli* package.
 You can use it even without configuration, but any advanced usage requires configuration.
 * To write more complicated setups, you most likely have to write a separate *webpack.config.js* file.
 * `HtmlWebpackPlugin` can be used to generate an HTML entry point to your application.
-In the *Multiple Pages* chapter you will see how to generate multiple separate pages.
+In the *Multiple Pages* chapter you will see how to generate multiple separate pages using it.
 * It's handy to use npm *package.json* scripts to manage webpack.
 You can use it as a light task runner and use system features outside of webpack.

 In the next chapter, you will learn how to improve the developer experience by enabling automatic browser refresh.